|3.||Noob Guide Fix Skillbuild|

 Blame your team.

-Alternatively, consider whether your laning situation was appropriate.
+Just kidding, consider whether your laning situation was appropriate.
 Not having strong lanes or lanes with a realistic farm priority (DK and Void in one lane?) can end your game before it really starts.
 On the other hand, if you went offlane as DK trying to do the classic NA build no wonder your game wasn't stellar.
 If every lane but yours lost then even great play by just you can't win the game.
 If you or your team made a major mistake (5-man Reverse Polarity?) that can cost you the game.
 It's actually really good to think about why you lost a game afterwards as it forces you to adapt.
 You can check out replays in your game history.

 Those are the most common builds for DK.
 If you have any questions/comments/criticisms feel free to post them.
 At the very least I'd like a comment why if you feel like downvoting :P. If you feel it was worth the read a vote up helps get builds seen more.